beatonma/arduino-lights/WS2812B/README.md

 Long-press the `Mode button` to toggle on/off (off by default).
 When enabled, the lights will automatically change (different mode, colour, or animation) every 30 seconds.

 ### Change animation speed
 Hold down the `Mode button` while you turn the `Brightness knob`.
-Left = slow, Right = fast.
+Left = slow (one-tenth the default), Right = fast (twice the default).

 ### Change the colour temperature
 Hold down the `Option button` while you turn the `Brightness knob`.
 Left = redder, Right = bluer.
+There are ten temperatures available.
 Default is fully to the right which removes the temperature effect completely.